ethankong150/FinalImageProcessingProgram/README.md

 - An additional field (maskImage) added to the IPModelImpl for partial image transformation functionality
    - This allows for all color changing commands to have the partial image transformation functionality
+   - To allow for this functionality, slight adjustments were made in all methods.
+Essentially, whenever one of the color change methods attempts to adjust an individual pixel, the method will now check if there is a masked image set.
+If there isn't any masked image set, the operation will make the color change.
+If there is a masked image set, a helper will check if the corresponding pixel in the masked image is black.
+And, if the im pixel is black, the color change will occur.
+This can be seen in brighten(), colorTransformation(), filter() and greyscale().
 - Added support for downsizing an image
    - No fundamental changes to previous code was needed for the implementation of this operation
 - Changed button layout to allow for simple addition of new buttons in the future in case of new operations